-- 33. Third, Japan provides no textual basis for its argument that a Member cannot rely upon pre-WTO margins in making a sunset determination.
-This Panel should not entertain Japan's unsupported argument. - IV.
-THE UNITED STATES HAS COMPLIED WITH THE DSB'S RECOMMENDATIONS AND RULINGS CONCERNING THE "AS SUCH" INCONSISTENCY OF THE ZEROING PROCEDURES - 34.
-The DSB's recommendations and rulings in the original dispute applied to the single measure known as the "zeroing procedures," regardless of the comparison methodology used or the type of antidumping proceeding.23 Effective February 22, 2007, the United States removed that single measure by discontinuing zeroing in weighted-average to weighted-average comparisons in original investigations.
+31. Third, Japan provides no textual basis for its argument that a Member cannot rely upon pre-WTO margins in making a sunset determination.
+This Panel should not entertain Japan's unsupported argument.

+IV.
+THE UNITED STATES HAS COMPLIED WITH THE DSB'S RECOMMENDATIONS AND RULINGS CONCERNING THE "AS SUCH" INCONSISTENCY OF THE ZEROING PROCEDURES measure known as the "zeroing procedures," regardless of the comparison methodology used or the type of antidumping proceeding.
+Effective February 22, 2007, the United States removed that single measure by discontinuing zeroing in weighted-average to weighted-average comparisons in original investigations.
 Japan, however, disregards the fact that the DSB's recommendations and rulings pertained to a single measure.

+32. The DSB's recommendations and rulings in the original dispute applied to the single

-Japan now asserts that each use of zeroing is a separate measure that the United States should have withdrawn. - 35.
-The panel in the original proceeding was explicit that the zeroing procedures were a single measure that applied in all contexts and when using all comparison methodologies.
-The panel found that "what Japan terms 'zeroing procedures' is a measure which can be challenged as such."24 The Appellate Body upheld the panel's conclusion, saying that the zeroing procedures "simply reflect different manifestations of a single rule or norm."
-25
+33. The panel in the original proceeding was explicit that the zeroing procedures were a single measure that applied in all contexts and when using all comparison methodologies.
+The Appellate Body upheld the panel's conclusion, saying that the zeroing procedures "simply reflect different manifestations of a single rule or norm."